gaehlerm/SoftwareEngineering/README.md

 	nothing->do_nothing();
 }
 ```
-// I haven't coded for too long.
-I have to make sure this is correct.

-Now `main` depends only on the interface `NothingBase`, not on the implementation defined in `Nothing`.
+Now `main` depends only on the interface of `NothingBase`, not on the implementation defined in `Nothing`.
 Changing `Nothing` does not change `main`.
-Therefore, `main` does not need to be recompiled if `Nothing` changes! `main` and `Nothing` are only connected together by the linker.The linker will make sure the main function calls the correct implementation of this library.
+Therefore, `main` does not need to be recompiled if `Nothing` changes! `main` and `Nothing` are only connected together by the linker.
+The linker will make sure the main function calls the correct implementation of this library.

 // dependency tree graphs